 (Test C1) SAD-based method enabled + MV-based method with TH=1.

 (Test C8) SAD-based method enabled + MV-based method with TH=8.

+As reported from the tables, when the MV-based method is applied to DMVR with SAD-based early termination disabled additionally, the average BD-rate change observed is less 0.01% with around 1% decoding time reduction on average.

+Performance result of Test A: SAD-based method disabled.